Desolation Sound Cruising Notes

 - A deep fjord, Toba Inlet is home to Toba Wildernest Resort offering excellent overnight or longer moorage located at the north shore of the mouth of the inlet (just NW of Double Island.
 Electricity, water and showers are included in your moorage.
 Toba inlet a very scenic 25 miles voyage but it offers no anchorages.

 - Anchorage can be found in Brem Bay only when the weather and conditions are favorable (NOTE as of August 2019, Brem Bay is closed to recreational anchoring as this is a very active logging base.
 Please check with Toba Wildernest Resort for updates)

 Homfray Channel: Coming back south via Homfray Channel makes for a nice circuit.
 Homfray Channel is the second deepest sounding in North America reaching depths of 2400 feet with peaks rising 5000′ to 8000′ around you.

 - Forbes Bay offers anchoring stern-to on the northeastern shore and offers decent protection from the north and the south.

-Whaletown has a Government Dock and pleasant walks.
+Whaletown has a very small Government Dock and pleasant walks.
 No fuel, water or provisioning facilities.

 Gorge Harbour is a beautiful and extremely well protected bay.
-At its entrance, Indian Pictographs can be seen on the cliffs on the west side and ancient Indian burial caves can be found on the east side.
-Once in the bay, the only anchorage is found at the NW end.
+Ancient pictographs can be viewed on the cliffs on the west side of the gorge as you enter or leave.
+Anchorage is found at the NW end only.

 Hazard Alerts: Watch your depth carefully, there are numerous poorly charted rocks – Do not pass through the following areas: